axway-streams/axway-amplify-streams-js/twitter/README.md

 Note that Twitter limits the number of API requests (see <a href="https://dev.twitter.com/rest/public/rate-limiting" target="_blank">Twitter doc</a> for more information).
 So, you might reach this limit after a while.

-If you have any questions or feedbacks, feel free to ask: <a href="mailto://support@streamdata.io">support@streamdata.io</a>
+If you have any questions or feedback, feel free to ask: <a href="mailto://support@streamdata.io">support@streamdata.io</a>

 Enjoy!